 A Family Garden: The Importance of Gardening with Children

-Whether you have one or multiple children ranging from toddler to teenagers they will enjoy working in the garden.
+Whether you have one or multiple children ranging in ages; they will all enjoy working in the garden.
 Digging, planting, watering, and harvesting plants can be a fascinating and fun daily activity for your children when given the chance.

 What child doesn't like to dig in the dirt?
 Giving them a job digging holes can be a fun and educationally way to get them interested in gardening.
 Harvesting that longing to dig, into something productive is a great way to keep your children from digging holes elsewhere.